 Class is graded as credit/no credit.
 Students will be introduced to evaluation criteria at the beginning of practicum with evaluations completed mid term and at the finish of class.
 Evaluations include the student's openness to supervision, counseling competence, self awareness and ethical considerations.
 Inability to perform at the expected level of competency requires a meeting with class instructor and practicum coordinator.
 The outcome of this meeting might result in one or more of the following: additional requirements, retaking the class or meeting with a committee of faculty members to determine other outcomes.
-Upon the completing of the class each student will write a brief reflection paper with a description of strengths and further areas of desired growth or a 2-3 page double-spaced paper on either of the following topics:
+Upon the completing of the class each student will write a brief reflection paper with a description of strengths and further areas of desired growth.
+Part of this final evaluation will include a formal readiness to move forward determination.
+Failure to complete the required number of direct hours may result in a deferred grade.